mi-g/express-ads/README.md

 Express Ads
 ===========

-*Express Ads* provides a simple way to deliver ads in an Express-based web site.
+*Express Ads* provides a lightweight simple way to deliver ads in an Express-based web site.
 It works with any template engine and provides a nice admin interface.

 # Features